LiberationFrequency/fsradio/README.md

 * There is something wrong with the FM signal strength.
 It is also not sure what measurement unit it is.
 * '... date show' shows +-offset for a negative offset and lack a zero.
 * The timesync of DAB switch intern to FM.
 The uncertainty of FM is +/- 200ms and DAB is a stratum2 with +/- 40ms.
 * There is something wrong with the API and the internal timesync.
-That's not fits together.
+That does not fit together.
+* '...info notifies' closes after receiving an event, but the socket should remain open.
+* '...info net' converts the SSID array not correct to a string in some shells.
+* '...play stream URI' produces a lot UPnP error, although it should work.
 * It is too slow.
 * No manual available at the moment.
 * Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]`